 How To Keep Strawberries Fresh With White Vinegar

-The best way to keep moldy berries at bay is to mix up a vinegar wash and give your berries a little soak.
+If your berries are in the fridge and are on the verge of going bad, you can use a vinegar wash.
+Simply mix up a vinegar wash and give your berries a little soak.
 According to Food52, this trick has the ability to add days (or even weeks) to your fresh berries.
 The vinegar bath, which is 1 part vinegar, to 8 parts water, helps eliminate any mold or bacteria that is on the berries, lengthening their shelf life.

 The next step is to remove all the exterior moisture from the berries and this can be done best with a handy salad spinner.
 Line the spinner with about three layers of paper towels and spin as you would lettuce.
 The paper towel acts as a blanket for your berries, ensuring none get bruised in the drying process.

 Before you go any further, recycle that clamshell packaging and find a large airtight container.
 Place paper towels at the bottom of the container to capture excess liquid and add the berries in a single layer.
 Place the top on an angle, letting the berries breath and to avoid trapping moisture.

 How To Keep Strawberries Fresh With Hot Water

 No vinegar in the pantry?
 Heat up some water to a temperature between 120 and 140°F and dip your berries in for 30 seconds, following the same drying process as above.
 The warm water will kill any lingering bacteria and keep your berries feeling super fresh.
 It's essential that you make sure the berries are totally dry before storing them, since moisture will make them go bad faster.